-1. Select your breeding stock from the top 10% of your entire flock
+- Select your breeding stock from the top 10% of your entire flock.

-2. Divide your breeding stock into two, or three (ideal) families.
+- Divide your breeding stock into two or three families.
 A family can be as small as one rooster and one hen.
-If you don’t have enough for two families then you can breed everyone and be more selective the next round.
-I’ve only got enough for two families, so I’m starting there.
+If you don’t have enough for two families, you can breed everyone and be more selective in the next round.
+I only have enough for two families, so I’m starting there.

-3. Mark your families.
-I like to zip ties that are colored and numbered.
+- Mark your families.
+I like to use zip ties that are colored and numbered.
 Name each family to identify them with your mark.
-I’ll be calling my two families, the Blue and Green families and I will place the appropriately colored band on each family.
+I’ll be calling my two families, the Blue and Green families, and I will place the appropriately colored band on each family.

-5. Mark your chicks according to the family they were born in.
+- Mark your chicks according to the family they were born in.
 You can’t place leg bands on chicks, but you could do a toe punch to identify them as a group.
-Once they’re older you can do leg bands.
-The leg bands come in handy for quick reference and if the leg bands are numbered they’re great for identifying individuals.
+Once they’re older, you can do leg bands.
+The leg bands come in handy for quick reference, and if the leg bands are numbered, they’re great for identifying individuals.

-6. Once breeding is over you can return everyone to the main flock or wherever desired.
+- Once breeding is over, you can return everyone to the main flock or wherever desired.

-7. The following season you’ll breed roosters of one family to the hens of the “next” family over.
+- The following season you’ll breed roosters of one family to the hens of the next family over.
 In my case, I’ll breed my blue rooster with my green hens and vice versa.

-Simply separate them into another complete system with a house, run, feed, water, etc.
+Simply separate them into another complete system with a house, run, feed, and water.

 Keep the breeders together until you’ve gotten the desired amount of fertilized eggs.

-Once your breeding stock is separated from the main flock, you’ll want to give them about ten days together before you start saving eggs for setting, as the roosters fertilization stays viable up to two weeks.
+Once your breeding stock is separated from the main flock, you’ll want to give them about ten days together before you start saving eggs for setting.
+The rooster’s fertilization stays viable for up to two weeks.